SocialGouv/bootstrap/docs/developer/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Design Beta Gouv, the world's most popular framework for building responsive, mobile-first sites, with Design Beta Gouv CDN and a template starter page.
+description: Get started with SocialGouv Bootstrap, the world's most popular framework for building responsive, mobile-first sites, with SocialGouv Bootstrap CDN and a template starter page.
 group: getting-started
 redirect_from:
   - /developer/